GaloisInc/saw-script/doc/manual/manual.md

 The following code is a complete example of using the `java_symexec` function.

-TODO: add safety variable to the following
+TODO: add safety variable to the following, and make sure it's up-to-date

 ~~~~
 // show that add(x,y) == add(y,x) for all x and y